toolongdontread/MathOperation/README.md

 ## Features
 1. Find the greatest common divisor
 2. Find the inverse modulo
+3. Find the area of triangle through Heron's formula

 ## Roadmap
-1. Add the Mod function
+1. Add the Mod function          [v]
-2. Add the Heron's formula
+2. Add the Heron's formula       [v]
-3. idk
+3. Add the Least Common Multiple [ ]

 ##